ApiLogicServer/Docs/docs/DevOps-Containers-Build.md

-[Containers](../DevOps-Containers){:target="_blank" rel="noopener"} are a best practice for deployment, *and* offer several advantables for development.
+[Containers](../DevOps-Containers){:target="_blank" rel="noopener"} are a best practice for deployment, *and* offer several advantages for development.
 This outlines a typical scenario for building images for API Logic Server projects.

 !!! pied-piper ":bulb: TL;DR - edit/use the pre-built dockerfile to `build` and `push` your project"